A 4th Stimulus Check: Is There More Relief From The Federal Administration? |

 Over 169M people received the 3rd stimulus check of $1,400 each.
 The total payment made came to around $422B. the American Rescue Plan checks were close behind the $600 and $1,200 relief stimulus checks paid out in 2020.

-The Economic Recovery Rate Has Slowed Down Again Indicating The Stimulus Check Need
+Stimulus Check: The Economic Recovery Rate Has Slowed Down Again In The 3rd Quarter

 There has been a major slowdown in the 3rd quarter as it grew at a dismal annualized rate of 2% from the 6.7% growth seen in the 2nd quarter.
 Though the GDP has reached the pre-pandemic levels, certain segments of the economy continue to hurt.
 The travel and tourism industry continues to face the brunt of the aftereffects of the pandemic.
 Savings are up, and the housing market is seeing a surge due to lower interest rates.